ahaseeb235/final_wtt/README.md

   - To add calendar and time functionality for the form.
 (Flatpicker library)

 ---
+## Tests.py
+The tests.py file is a crucial part of a Django application, used to write unit tests and integration tests for your application.
+Testing ensures that your code works as expected, catches bugs early, and helps maintain code quality as your application grows.

+I wrote tests.py for th main application [wttapp] to ensure, views, models, forms and other components behave as expected.

 ## Technologies Used
 - **Backend**: Django 5.1.4